Carolynn Hare

 Great resources in the department — the professors are willing to share their knowledge or have you work as a teaching or research assistant.
 The CHYS courses and readings are carefully selected and be prepared for a discussion-based approach to learning.
 The CHYS department will set you up for success from day one.

-Please let us know your favourite memory, experience, course, or “other” that stood out to you while studying in the CHYS program?
+Please let us know your favourite memory, experience, course, or “other” that stood out to you while studying in the CHYS program.

 Shauna’s course, qualitative research and adolescent risk and risk-taking behaviours’.
 I really enjoyed the colloquiums and the opportunity to go on a departmental trip to Rutgers State University, Camden, New Jersey, with my professors and colleagues.
-Lastly, I enjoyed discussing my thesis project with my supervisor, Dr. Tom O’Neil.
+Lastly, I enjoyed discussing my thesis project with my supervisor, Dr. Tom O’Neill.

 Katrien Ecclestone